PrinssiFiestas/WinCodingHotkeys/README.md

 ### winvi.ahk

 Vim inspired keybinds anywhere on Windows.
+Dodgier keybinds that are only tested to work with Notepad++ are context sensitive.

 ### keymouse.ahk